 *** Click here if you’re looking for the Guide to Build Your Own Direct Booking Website for less than $100 ***

-Over the past few years, the vacation rental industry has been experiencing quite the fast-paced growth, and there are no signs of slowing down.
+Over the past few years, the vacation rental industry has been experiencing quite a fast-paced growth, and there are no signs of slowing down.

 Of course, this now leads us to the fact that independent property owners can no longer ignore the dominance that OTAs (online travel agents) have over the market.
 In recent years, the commission-based model used by OTAs has been adopted, bringing with it a decrease in the number of Direct-Booking vacation rentals.